marceloboeira/certifications/solutions-architect-associate/topics/30_QUESTIONS.md

 > Detailed monitoring doesn't add metrics — it just increases the level of detail for existing metrics.
 To capture the process memory available usage, the agent is required.
 [Source](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/metrics-collected-by-CloudWatch-agent.html).
 >  By default CloudWatch doens't have access to memory usage for privacy reasons.
 However, with the CloudWatch agent allows for many more internal metrics to be gathered and is required in this case for the memory available usage.
 [Source]( https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/metrics-collected-by-CloudWatch-agent.html).

+20) Promotional Campaign Starting in 2 weeks, management wants to ensure no problems to scale traffic.
+What should be done to AutoScaling to fulfill this requirement?

+* [ ] Configure Step scaling for the ASG
+* [x] Configure Dynamic Scaling and use Target Tracking Scaling Policy
+* [ ] Configure Scheduled Scaling for the ASG
+* [ ] Configure Static scaling for the ASG
+> Dynamic Scaling and Target Tracking Scaling Policy are the way to go, since a scheduled scaling might be limited to an expected amount of traffic only.

 ## ELB

 1) You are working for a security-conscious organisation that is about to deploy their first application in the cloud.
 This web-based application will need a load balancer in front of it, and due to the nature of the security posture of the organisation will need to be always available on the same (static) IP Address.
 Which load balancer configuration will deliver this outcome?